FAQ

 - Nothing about youth without youth – a Youth Advisory Board of the Youth Action Lab will review and select the proposals to receive funding.

-- The grants facilitate and nurture stability, resilience, financial security, and organisational capacity.
+- The grants facilitate and nurture stability, resilience, financial security, and organizational capacity.

 - Application and reporting mechanisms make sense to youth initiatives.